CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 ## Create On-demand Traces

-You can create traces that run on layer 2 or layer 3 using the NetQ UI or the NetQ CLI.
+You can view the current connectivity between two devices in your network by creating an on-demand trace.
+These can be performed at layer 2 or layer 3 using the NetQ UI or the NetQ CLI.

 ### Create a Layer 3 On-demand Trace Request

 It is helpful to verify the connectivity between two devices when you suspect an issue is preventing proper communication between them.
 If you cannot find a layer 3 path, you might also try checking connectivity through a layer 2 path.

-{{< tabs "TabID78" >}}
+{{< tabs "TabID83" >}}

 {{< tab "On-demand Trace Request" >}}